Explore as a

 Council members have an opportunity to provide input into deliberative panel and reference group memberships in their individual capacity.

-Expert Advice & Practice Committee
+Expert Advice and Practice Advisory Committee

 The primary staff member supporting the committee is the Director – Expert Advice and Practice.